StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 Underneath the assembly view are _Step_ and _Continue_ (_Cont_) buttons, which act like they would in a standard IDE's debugger. _Step_ causes the program to step forward an instruction, or multiple if you change the number next to the button.
 I recommend turning on _Auto-update_ at the top of the window when stepping through code, or else you'll need to click the _Refresh_ button to update the view every time you step to a new instruction. _Continue_ will continue program execution.
 Sometimes, the game will stay paused after pressing _Continue_; if this occurs, unpause the game with the pause/play button in the game window.

 To the right of the assembly view are the registers and their values, which you can view and edit.
-When editing register values, make sure _Auto-update_ is disabled to avoid the register value instantly reverting after you edit it.
+When editing register values, make sure _Auto-update_ is disabled to avoid the register value instantly reverting when you try to edit it.
 Press _Update Registers_ to apply the register changes when you finish editing them.

 On the right side of the window are the active breakpoints.
 Note that if you click _Delete Breakpoint_, the breakpoint at the top of the currently displayed list will be deleted.
 You can scroll through the list with the adjacent arrow buttons to maneuver the desired breakpoint into place for deletion.